-Professor Griselda Flesler is a designer, researcher, writer and educator, and the head of Design and Gender Studies Department at FADU, University of Buenos Aires in Argentina.
+Griselda Flesler is a designer, researcher, writer and educator, and the head of the Chair of Design and Gender Studies at the FADU, University of Buenos Aires in Argentina.
 Since we first conducted an interview with her for the website in 2017, we are in a continuos conversation and exchange of knowledge and experiences.

 Magdalena Goldin is an anthropologist, gender researcher, reproductive health counsellor and feminist activist, currently based in Lima, Peru.
 Magdalena is a founder of Degenerar, a consultancy that conducts multidisciplinary research devoted to gender and women’s studies, with a strong focus on sexual and reproductive health.
 Magdalena is a frequent contributor to Tribuna Feminista, Proyecto Kahlo, Pikara Magazine and Mujeres Mundi.
 In collaboration with Maya Ober she has written “Polarised migration: self-perspectives on gold, capital and exploitation of women”.

 Anja Neidhardt is a PhD student at Umeå Institute of Design and Umeå Centre for Gender Studies.
 The aim of her research is to identify and analyse alternative, intersectional feminist practices that could be implemented by design archives and museums in order to contribute to the development of more just design disciplines.
 Before starting her PhD she worked as a self-employed design journalist and educator.
 In 2016 she graduated with a Master degree in Design Curating and Writing from Design Academy Eindhoven.
 From 2012 until 2014 she was a member of form Design Magazine’s editorial team.
 Anja is contributing to depatriachise design since June 2017, and became co-editor in February 2018.
 One of her latest pieces is “The Politics of Display.
 Review of Vitra Design Museum’s Papanek Exhibition”.

 Maya Ober is a designer, researcher, educator, writer, and activist based in Basel, Switzerland.
 Maya is the founding editor of depatriarchise design.
 She works as a research associate at the Institute of Industrial Design at the Academy of Arts and Design in Basel.
 In her studio, Maya develops cross-platform projects, which explore production means, materials, and their socio-political milieu, recently focusing mostly on textile.
 We recently published her conversation with Prof. Johanna Lewengard and Benedetta Crippa, “Expanding Knowledges: Pedagogies of Freedom for Visual Communication”.